 Credit: Justin Ide, Harvard University News Office

-But while DNA is small compared to computer chips, the macromolecule is large in the molecular world.
-And, DNA synthesis requires skilled and often repetitive labor.
-If each message needs to be designed from scratch, macromolecule storage could become long and expensive work.
+But while DNA is small compared with computer chips, it is large in the molecular world.
+And DNA synthesis requires skilled and often repetitive labor.
+If each message needs to be designed from scratch, macromolecule storage could be long and expensive work.

-“We set out to explore a strategy that does not borrow directly from biology,” Cafferty says.
-“We instead relied on techniques common in organic and analytical chemistry, and developed an approach that uses small, low molecular weight molecules to encode information.”
+“We set out to explore a strategy that does not borrow directly from biology,” Cafferty said.
+“We instead relied on techniques common in organic and analytical chemistry, and developed an approach that uses small, low-molecular-weight molecules to encode information.”

-Making words from the letters is a bit complicated: In a microwell—like a miniature version of a whack-a-mole but with 384 mole holes—each well contains oligopeptides with varying masses.
-Just as ink is absorbed on a page, the oligopeptide mixtures are then assembled on a metal surface where they are stored.
-If the team wants to read back what they “wrote,” they take a look at one of the wells through a mass spectrometer, which sorts the molecules by mass.
-This tells them which oligopeptides are present or absent: Their mass gives them away.
+Making words from the letters is a bit more complicated: In a microwell — like a miniature version of a whack-a-mole, but with 384 holes — each well contains oligopeptides.
+When ink is absorbed on a page, the oligopeptide mixtures are assembled on a metal surface where they are stored.
+If the team wants to read back what they “wrote,” they look at one of the wells through a mass spectrometer, which sorts the molecules by mass.
+This tells them which oligopeptides were present or absent: Their mass gives them away.

-Then, to translate the jumble of molecules into letters and words, they borrowed the binary code.
-An “M,” for example, uses four of eight possible oligopeptides, each with a different mass.
-The four floating in the well receive a “1,” while the missing four receive a “0.”
+To translate the jumble of molecules into letters and words, researchers borrowed the binary code.
+An M, for example, uses four of eight possible oligopeptides, each with a different mass.
+The four floating in the well receive a 1, while the missing four receive a zero.
 The molecular-binary code points to a corresponding letter or, if the information is an image, a corresponding pixel.

-With this method, a mixture of eight oligopeptides can store one byte of information; 32 can store four bytes; and more could store even more.
+With this method, a mixture of eight oligopeptides could store one byte of information; 32 can store four bytes; and so on.

 Pairing molecule mass and binary code, the Whitesides team can "write" massive amounts of data